vnsavitri/espresso-horoscope-mcp/README.md

 #### 🌅 Morning Coffee Demo Scenario

 *"It's 8 AM and I just brewed my morning espresso with my (imaginary) Gaggia machine.
-The shot data has been automatically downloaded and processed by the MCP system.
+The shot data has been automatically downloaded and processed by the MCP server.
 Now I just need to input my birth date to get my personalized cosmic reading!"*

 #### Setup